Vicks VapoPads is a great product to comfort babies suffering from nasal congestion.

-Alternatives, such as Vicks Vapo Rub or nasal inhalers, usually only provide relief for a few minutes.
+Alternatives, such as Vicks Vapo Rub or nasal inhalers, usually only provide temporary relief for a few minutes.
 In our case with allergic rhinitis, sometimes it only lasts for a FEW SECONDS!

 At least with Vicks Vapopads, you’re guaranteed a whole sleep cycle and better nasal decongestion.

 - Tear the Vicks VapoPads product from the box.
 Try not to touch the exposed scent pads directly.
 If you do, IMMEDIATELY wash your hands after use.

 - Plug in 1 or 2 scent pads into the strip holder.*